 Almost a decade later, the current results show that corporations (through their in-house counsel) have an even stronger wish to become involved in this process.
-While several institutions have already taken steps in this direction and are now inviting feedback on arbitrators, it remains to be seen whether this will turn into a broader trend and, if so, how that might manifest in the case of ad hoc arbitrations.
+While several institutions have already taken steps in this direction and are

 If yes, how?